geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [Pages 388-389 missing]

 <a id="note11-n"></a>
 firm belief that the orders of his chief were the dictates of Heaven.
 An intoxicating liquor, made from hemp, is still known in some parts of the East by the name of Hachish, and those who are addicted to its use are called Hachichin; various other etymologies of the name of Assassin have been given, but I am inclined to consider this the most probable.
-Much of my information respecting this extraordinary sect is derives from Sir John Malcolm's History of Persia; but every writer on the Crusades is compelled more or less to discuss the subject.&#160;<a href="#ref11-n" rev="footnote" class="footnote-backref">↩</a>
+Much of my information respecting this extraordinary sect is derives from Sir John Malcolm’s History of Persia; but every writer on the Crusades is compelled more or less to discuss the subject.&#160;<a href="#ref11-n" rev="footnote" class="footnote-backref">↩</a>

 § Note, page 118, line 695.&emsp;*The lotos, robed in empyrean blue.*